enzB29/JavaScriptProject/README.md

 -->

-Simply launch the project with 'npm start' in a cmd terminal Then go to 'localhost:3000'
+Simply launch the project with 'npm start' in a cmd terminal<br>
+Then go to 'localhost:3000'